 Can a spouse file a motion for a decrease in alimony?

 Yes, unless there is anti-modification clause built into the parties’ Agreement.
-A motion for a decrease in alimony can be filed based upon changed circumstances occurring subsequent to the entry into that obligation.
+A motion for a decrease in spousal support can be filed based upon changed circumstances occurring subsequent to the entry into that obligation.

 Can a spouse file a motion for an increase in alimony?

 Yes, unless there is anti-modification clause built into the parties’ Agreement.
-A motion for an increase in alimony can be filed based upon changed circumstances occurring subsequent to the entry into that obligation.
+A motion for an increase in spousal support can be filed based upon changed circumstances occurring subsequent to the entry into that obligation.